rdooley2/Homelab/Suricata.md

 EXTERNAL_NET: "any"

-default-rule-path: /etc/suricata/rules          #Specify new rule path I created in previous step
+default-rule-path: /etc/suricata/rules          #Specify new rule path I created in the previous step
 rule-files:
   "*.rules"                                     #Load all rules within the specified path

 af-packet:
-  interface: enp1s0                             #Set interface to one that correalates with public IP
+  interface: enp1s0                             #Set interface to one that correlates with public IP

 systemctl restart suricata                      #Restart Suricata
 </pre>